steipete/steipete.com/_posts/2021-04-09-top-level-menu-visibility-in-swiftui.md

 }
 ```

-Make sure to trigger this on app start and whenever the debug value changes:
+Make sure to trigger this both on app start and whenever the debug value changes:

 ```swift
 .onAppear {